 Do I have to wear a face covering?
 What about when I’m outdoors?

-All guests must continue to wear a face covering when indoors and on shuttle buses.
+All guests ages 5 and up must continue to wear a face covering when indoors and on shuttle buses.
 Fully vaccinated guests are not required to wear face coverings outdoors.

 Can I take a guided tour?